Azure/Microsoft-Defender-for-Cloud/Workbooks/GuestConfiguration Result/readme.md

 **By Computer**
 * Platform, SKU and Offer Overview
-* Compliance by Platofrm and SKU
+* Compliance by Platform and SKU
 * Computer Overview

 **Policy Details**